Arose-Niazi/Mini-Missions-Public/README.md

 - Open vote.
 - Random cycle.
 - Random cycle 2.
-- Default cycle would be the random cycle.
+- The default cycle would be the random cycle.
-- Made sure server doesn't get stuck even if there is one/no mission in the server.
+- Made sure the server doesn't get stuck even if there is one/no mission in the server.
 - mforce,m(next)mission is for must force, it will force the mission even if it's disabled.
 So this means event maps like duels can be added.
-- New missions added, or any change done to missions via UCP will take effect in a 5 mins timer which runs and checks all missions.
+- New missions added, or any change done to missions via UCP will take effect in a 5 mins timer that runs and checks all missions.
 - Setting world weather and world time as -1 to set random world weather and world time.
 - Scripter/Mapper name can now use their account ID, this way maps of user can be tracked along with nick changes.

 ### Mission Handler
 - Loading and unloading of missions.
 - Working timer for mission time.
-- Loading next mission should take around 1 seconds at max.
+- Loading the next mission should take around 1 second at max.

 ### Mission Types
 - Race Type. -> 0

 ### Personal Best / Race Records / Top 5
 - Your personal best for each mission will be recorded, missions where you have to race with others.
 This will be used in race records.
-- Top 5 times will be shown in records board for a mission.
+- Top 5 times will be shown in the records board for a mission.
-- Breaking and making record has different rewards.
+- Breaking and making a record has different rewards.
-- Breaking 5th record will be considered as making reward, while any other will be breaking.
+- Breaking 5th record will be considered as making a reward, while any other will be breaking.
-- You get reward for improving your record.
+- You get a reward for improving your record.

 ### Ranks
 - Regular Player.